Coconut Milk Latte Recipe

 Instructions

-• Prepare your coffee or two shots of espresso.
+- Make 8 ounces of strong coffee or pull 2 shots of espresso.
 Divide between two mugs.

 Notes